Fiserv/firstvision-apac/docs/APIs/Authorization/Request-Auth.md

 # Request Authorization

-This service is used for Authorization request on payment instrument id.
+This API is used to make an authorization request for payment instrument Id or payment card number.

 ## Endpoint